On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electromagnetic Nature of the Photon and Electron (or Positron)

-where $e_0$ could be thought of as an electric field amplitude normalized for one single photon, with $b_0=e_0$ (Gaussian units) the magnetic field amplitude normalized for one single photon.
-So we may write
+From Eq.(1), we see that $e_0(=\sqrt{8\pi\hbar w})$ could be thought of as an electric field amplitude normalized for one single photon, since we consider the Fock space.
+So we also have $b_0=e_0$ (Gaussian units) to be the magnetic field amplitude normalized for one single photon.
+Thus we write $\vec{E}(z,t)= e_0\sin(wt-kz)\vec e$.